colin-gourlay/sundown-sessions/sundown-sessions/content/posts/003-sundown-sessions-featuring-blue-on-shock.md

 - ADVERTISING BREAK

-11. David Latto & The Lang Spoons - Geordie Munro
+1. David Latto & The Lang Spoons - Geordie Munro (3:05)
-12. ????
+2. Blue On Shock - Love Is A Venture (3:25)
+3. Blue On Shock - Brand New Chevy (3:37)
+4. Blue On Shock - The Fighting's Never Won (3:47)
+5. Blue On Shock - It Aint Easy (3:54)

 - ADVERTISING BREAK